g-k-l/dsi-arxiv-recommender/README.md

 - ~4:30 PM 10/3/2016: Pushing content to postgres is unbearably slow.
 The estimate is that it will take over 2 weeks to finish (not good...).
 Running KMeans clustering on abstracts is going very slowly as well.
 We are looking at days here.
 Potential solutions: use a strong machine or setup spark cluster.
 - 5:30 PM 10/3/2016: Decided to shift the postgres pushing job to a more powerful EC2 instance.
 Priority starting now should be to launch a spark cluster that can do the clustering job (single machine takes ~1 hour to run 15 kmeans clusters, that means ~15 hours to run 200 kmean clusters.
 That is stupid.)
 - 10:30 AM 10/4/2016: Realized that hierarchical clustering cannot be easily parallelized, hence there is currently not Spark implementation.
 Proceeding with KMeans for 200 clusters.
 If I can get the centroids, I can have a more effective way of filtering out papers.
+- 9:30 PM 10/4/2016: Current Postgres content count is ~334000 non-nulls.

 ##Misc.
 Notes
 - arXiv changed its identifier scheme on March 2007.
 See https://arxiv.org/help/arxiv_identifier
 - Since SciExplorer is built on post-2007 papers, its parser only handles the new scheme.
 - Therefore we will need to write a parser for the old scheme.
 - Turns out it is not necessary to write a new parser.
+It is easy enough to handle both classification schemes.
 - http://s3tools.org/usage
 - It is possible to populate a DB much more quickly than inserting one row at a time https://www.postgresql.org/docs/current/static/populate.html but so far I can't seem to get it to work.